Degenerative Disc Disease

 What are the symptoms of degenerative disc disease?

 Degenerative disc disease is closely associated with neck and back pain.
 Some of the specific symptoms, including the location of the pain, will likely depend on the part of the spine that is being affected.
-The condition may also cause weakness or numbness in your arms and legs if teh disc is herniated and causing pressure on the spinal cord or spinal nerves..
+The condition may also cause weakness or numbness in your arms and legs if the disc is herniated and causing pressure on the spinal cord or spinal nerves..

 Some people find that the pain starts and stops, with some of the intervals lasting as long as weeks or months.
 It’s also likely that certain positions and postures will cause more or less pain: Bending, twisting, lifting, and sitting are common activities that exacerbate degenerative disc disease discomfort.